 Use These 15 Affinity Photo Tips To Get Started

-In this article, you will get 14 quick tips on how to get started with Affinity Photo.
+In this article, you will get 15 quick tips on how to get started with using Affinity Photo.

 Hopefully, this will help you get a grip on some of the features or concepts in the Affinity Photo.
 There is of course more to each tip or point than described here.
 Each point could take up a whole article to cover in depth.
-However, these tips should give you a good starting point for becoming comfortable using Affinity Photo.
+However, these tips should give you a good starting point for becoming comfortable with how to use Affinity Photo.

 If you are ready to go beyond the tips in this tutorial, I suggest you take a look my Affinity Photo Workflow video course.
 The video course gives you a series of video tutorials that works as a guide to Affinity Photo for beginners.
 It helps building your skills from beginner to using PRO-level editing methods in Affinity Photo.

 #1: Finding Your Way Around The Affinity Photo User Interface

 The user interface in Affinity Photo is divided into different workspaces or personas that are targeted to different editing needs.
 This also means that while doing one kind of editing a lot of unnecessary featured are hidden.

 - The Liquify Persona is used for creating distortions and warp modifications to your image.